Enumeration formulas for (3, 6)-fullerenes: Mirror symmetry

 The same argument, with $(s_2, b_2, f_2)$ in the role of $(s_1, b_1, f_1)$ shows that $s_3$ and $s_1$ are equal and $b_3$ and $b_1$ are equal; thus $s_1 = s_2 = s_3$ and $b_1 = b_2 = b_3$.

 Since each signature is its own mirror signature, we have that $f_i \equiv s_i - b_i - f_i \pmod {s_i + 1} $, or equivalently, $2f_i \equiv - (b_i +1) \pmod {s_i + 1}$.
 Since the $s_i$ and $b_i$ are all equal, all three $f_i$ satisfy the equation $2x \equiv -(b_1 + 1) \pmod{s_1 + 1} $.
-But this equation can have at most $2$ distinct solutions $\pmod {s_1 + 1}$, since the greatest common divisor of $2$ and $(s_1 + 1)$ is at most 2.
+But this equation can have at most $2$ distinct solutions mod $(s_1 + 1)$, since the greatest common divisor of $2$ and $(s_1 + 1)$ is at most 2.
 Therefore, at least two of the $f_i$ must be equal, meaning that at least two of the signatures are the same.
 Therefore, by Proposition~\ref{prop-3foldSymmetry}, all three of the signatures are the same: we have coinciding signatures.
-So the trihex has 3-fold rotational symmetry, a contradiction.
+So the $(3,6)$-fullerene has 3-fold rotational symmetry, a contradiction.

-We can conclude that if the trihex does not have 3-fold rotational symmetry, then the function $F$ that takes each signature to its mirror signature must swap two signatures and fix the third.
+We can conclude that if the $(3,6)$-fullerene does not have 3-fold rotational symmetry, then the function $F$ that takes each signature to its mirror signature must swap two signatures and fix the third.

 \end{proof}